zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_user.rst

 state
-  The desired state for the target user:
+  The desired state for the HMC user.
+All states are fully idempotent within the limits of the properties that can be changed:

   * ``absent``: Ensures that the user does not exist.

   * ``present``: Ensures that the user exists and has the specified properties.

-  * ``facts``: Does not change anything on the user and returns the user properties.
+  * ``facts``: Returns the user properties.

   | **required**: True
   | **type**: str